GreenyShadow/Daily-Web-Dev-Research./Project_/Project - JavaScript v2.9.0/WORKFLOW_AND_ROLES.md

 - Agents `claim` an accepted ticket → sets `assignedTo` and `in_progress`.
 - Agents may `release` (back to `accepted`), `reassign`, `resolve`, then `close`.
 - All status and assignment changes are appended to the ticket's `history`; internal discussion uses `comments`.
+- Sorting is client-side only: Member's My Tickets, Agent's Queue and My Work (independently), and Admin's Triage each have their own "newest first / oldest first" sort control over `createdAt`.
+There is no server-side sort parameter — the API always returns tickets in storage order and each client sorts what it receives.

 ## 3. How a ticket is processed (step-by-step)
 1. Member fills the request form → `POST /tickets` → server creates a ticket with `status: "pending"` and records `createdBy` and a `history` entry.